 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
 Download a PDF of the Program Completion Guide.

-APPLY NOW for the Family Resource Practitioner Advanced Certificate
+APPLY NOW for the Family Resource Practitioner Advanced Certificate (please refer to the Admissions Guide)

 Do you need more information?